Concurrency Testing in the Linux Kernel via eBPF: Introduction

 \section{Introduction}

 In 21st-century computing, the end of Moore's Law has led to a shift towards increasingly parallel and distributed software systems \cite{conc:1, conc:2, conc:3}.
-However, while concurrency has allowed Linux developers to write a scalable and performant kernel that is the core of the most widely used operating system in the world, the complexity of concurrency mechanisms in the Linux kernel contributes to a large number of concurrency bugs \cite{conc:vuln}.
-These concurrency bugs can lead to severe consequences due to the fundamental role of kernels in the software stack.
+Although concurrency is essential for achieving scalability and performance in modern OS kernels, it also introduces complex synchronization mechanisms that are notoriously error-prone \cite{conc:vuln}.
+These bugs can lead to severe consequences due to the fundamental role of kernels in the software stack.
 One prominent example is the Dirty COW vulnerability \cite{cve-2016-5195}, where a race condition exploited a flaw in the kernel's memory management.
 This allowed an attacker to gain write access to sensitive memory mappings, facilitating local privilege escalation and potentially affecting millions of computing devices.
 Thus, finding concurrency bugs is essential in ensuring a safe and reliable kernel.

-Concurrency bugs are often more challenging to discover compared to their sequential counterparts \cite{conc:opensource}.
-This difficulty stems from the non-deterministic behaviour of concurrent operations, where certain bugs are only triggered with two important ingredients: execution of the buggy code path and observation of a particular thread interleaving.
-Finding these bugs thus involves exploring the thread interleaving space which can be exponential in the number of instructions in a sequentially consistent execution.
+Concurrency bugs are often more challenging to discover and identify compared to their sequential counterparts \cite{conc:opensource}.
+They are triggered with two important ingredients: execution of the buggy code path and observation of a particular thread interleaving.
+Finding these bugs thus requires exploring not just the input space but also the thread interleaving space, which is both difficult to control and exponentially large in the number of concurrently executed instructions.

-Traditionally, kernel developers often rely on stress-testing \cite{stress:2, stress:CHESS, stress:java, stress:java2} to uncover concurrency bugs.
-While subjecting the system to intensive workloads can sometimes increase the probability of bug triggering, it is labor-intensive to handwritten test suites.
-Recent coverage-guided kernel fuzzers \cite{actor, Syzkaller, kernelgpt, mock} primarily focus on navigating the input search space to reveal hard-to-find bugs in uncommon execution paths.
-Complementing this direction, concurrency-oriented fuzzing techniques \cite{Razzer, Conzzer, Snowboard, SegFuzz} have been proposed to control thread scheduling and explore different interleavings, leveraging both static and dynamic analysis in combination with custom heuristics.
-However, these existing approaches still face the following challenges and limitations:
+Historically, kernel concurrency testing has been constrained by a \textit{scheduling dilemma}.
+Conventional stress-testing \cite{stress:2, stress:CHESS, stress:java, stress:java2} and coverage-guided fuzzers \cite{actor, Syzkaller, kernelgpt, mock} typically treat the fairness- and latency-oriented kernel scheduler as an opaque component that must be overcome indirectly via exceptional workloads to manifest rare concurrency bugs.
+To bypass this limitation, the state-of-the-art concurrency fuzzers have relied on external interposition via delay injection, modified hypervisors or invasive kernel patches \cite{Razzer, Conzzer, Snowboard, SegFuzz}.
+While making notable progress over stress-testing by more directly affecting schedules from outside the kernel context, these approaches suffer from the following challenges: